machine2learn/galaina/README.md

 ```
 ### Access the Internal Web Server

-1. Now the internal web-server is active and it can be accessed by a web browser (preferably Chrome or Firefox).
+1. Now the internal web-server is active, and it can be accessed by a web browser (preferably Chrome or Firefox).
 The default URL is `http://127.0.0.1:5000/`.
 1. Sign in with the following credentials:
    * Username: `test`
    * Password: `test12345`